 Perform one set of 5 reps on each side with a quick stop at the end.
 The intensity is moderate.
 Be cautious with this exercise and see how you feel in your back when you do it.
 If you feel any stress or strain, try to do the regression exercise with your arms overhead and legs straight.
 It will still be challenging to your core, but a little bit easier on your back.

 Give these four exercises a go and start strengthening your back at home.

-If you want to get rid of your back discomfort once and for all, then click here to check out the Fix My Back Pain program.
+If you want to get rid of your back discomfort once and for all, then click here to check out the Low Back Pain Solved program!

 Rick Kaselj, MS